 - Managing engineering projects and risk

-She is part of the team that teaches 3rd year undergraduate group design (MEC307) and supervises MSc and Final Year MEng/BEng projects in the areas of engineering management and risk, design thinking, and the role of manufacturing and engineering in sustainable development.
+She mentors 3rd Year group design and supervises MSc and Final Year MEng/BEng projects in the areas of engineering management and risk, design philosophy and open source hardware, and the role of manufacturing and engineering in sustainable development.

 Beverley's research interests are concentrated on critical engagement with technology through lenses of science and technology studies, responsible research and innovation and sustainable development.
 She conducts action research in her professional roles, considering how challenges from critical pedagogy can help shape an environment in which engineering students become inspired, creative, skilful, motivated and responsible graduates.